-- 25. In relation to whether useful information is provided by the recognition of all identifiable intangible assets separately from goodwill, most GPF members supported the current requirement in IFRS 3 to recognise all identifiable intangible assets, for different reasons: - (a) one member said that the current requirement helps a company better explain the assets that it has acquired.

-- (b) another member said that the current requirement permits separate recognition of intangible assets that are not very different from goodwill, such as brands, and amortising those intangible assets.
-This takes some pressure off testing goodwill for any impairment. - (c) one member said that separate recognition of indefinite-lived intangible assets does not provide useful information.
+- 27. In relation to whether useful information is provided by the recognition of all identifiable intangible assets separately from goodwill, most GPF members supported the current requirement in IFRS 3 to recognise all identifiable intangible assets, for different reasons: - (a) one member said that the current requirement helps a company better explain the assets that it has acquired. - (b) another member said that the current requirement permits separate recognition of intangible assets that are not very different from goodwill, such as brands, and amortising those intangible assets.
+This takes some pressure off testing goodwill for any impairment. - (c) one member said that separate recognition of intangible assets with indefinite useful life does not provide useful information.